+More often than not, in marketplace website development the business side matters more than your platform technology.
 Choosing a no-code (or low-code) tool such as Sharetribe Go or WordPress is usually the best solution when you want to reduce the budget and technical skills needed and launch fast.
 An API-based solution like Sharetribe Flex offers a great developer experience for custom-coding, but requires more technical skills and usually also a bigger budget and a longer time to market.

 The key difference

 The most critical difference between a website builder like WordPress and dedicated marketplace software like Sharetribe is the core architecture.